kefranabg/bento-starter-docs/docs/guide/README.md

 - ### Offline

+With **bento-starter** your app is fully available online.
+The project comes with a cache for static files (handle by the service worker) and a dynamic cache for firestore database requests (firestore offline mode is enabled in `/src/firebase/async-firestore.js`).

-Offline management code is located in `src/misc/handle-network-status.js`.
+Offline status event listener is located in `src/misc/handle-network-status.js`.

 - ### Add to home screen